-In Maryland, if a consumer is seeking specialized therapy, they are entitled to receive it regardless of whether they have out-of-network benefits.
+In Maryland, if a consumer is seeking and advised to receive specialized therapy, they are entitled to receive it regardless of whether they have out-of-network benefits.
 What follows is the relevant statute of the Maryland Law.
 Please also carefully read the section on DBT.

 Some clients have been able to get “A Single Case Exception” in order to go out of network and still only pay their normal in-network copay.
 The insurance company covers the remainder of the therapist’s normal full fee.
 This makes out of network therapy as affordable to you as in-network therapy and allows you to choose a specialist of your choice.

 Your insurance company may try to convince you that they have a specialist in their panel who can meet your needs.
-However, in the Washington, D.C. metro area, it is very unlikely that they will actually be able to find you comprehensive DBT services in-network.
-Therefore, rather than just believe your insurance company, I encourage you to call any therapist who they say provides in-network DBT and ask a few questions.
-Included here are some guidelines to help you determine whether or not the provider is actually offering DBT.
+However, in the Washington, D.C. metro area, there are very few Adherent or Comprehensive DBT services in-network.
+Therefore, I encourage you to call any therapist who they say provides in-network DBT and ask a few questions.
+Included here are some guidelines to help you determine whether or not the provider is actually offering adherent DBT.

-How to tell if someone is providing DBT
+How to tell if someone is providing Adherent DBT

 Dialectical Behavior Therapy (DBT) consists of four components:

 1. Weekly Individual DBT therapy with a DBT-trained clinician